Q How does it feel to have your first book debut at number one on the Globe and Mail’s Canadian non-fiction best-sellers list?

 A It has been surprisingly and overwhelmingly supportive and caring.
 I was completely prepared for people to say, “Boy, were you ever naive and stupid.
 Why would you believe such a crazy story?”
 I felt that way myself at times.
 How could I have let that go on?

-Q You now believe that Sears, who died around 2005, had a rare condition called delusional disorder.
+Q You now believe that Sears, who died in Gibsons, B.C. in 1995, had a rare condition called delusional disorder.
 Did his congregations ever suspect that he was dealing with mental illness?

 A As far as I know, nobody was picking up on anything.
 Many of his congregations just thought he walked on water.
 He was very social justice-oriented, always doing cool things.